-The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in comments/letter to the Editor).
+The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in the Comments to the Editor box).

 The submission file is in Microsoft Word, OpenOffice, RTF, or WordPerfect document file format.

 The text adheres to the stylistic and bibliographic requirements outlined in the guidelines for original articles, case reports/case series, or brief reports.

-Illustrations and figures are sumbmited as separate files in JPG, PNG or TIFF format and have a resolution of at least 300 DPI, and files are labeled according to figure number.
+Figures (photographs, charts, illustrations, etc.) must be submitted as separate files in JPG, PNG or TIFF format, have a resolution of at least 300 DPI, and files are labeled according to figure number.

 Where available, DOIs or URLs for the references have been provided.

 Before submitting your manuscript, please be sure to download the appropriate guidelines for one of the three sections.
 These documents will help you structure and format your submission.
-Submissions that do not check all items on the Submission Preparation Checklist or do not abide by the Author Guidelines will be considered incomplete and will be returned to the author for completion.
+Submissions that do not check all items on the Submission Preparation Checklist or do not abide by the guidelines for each appropriate section will be considered incomplete and returned to the author.
 Only complete submissions will be considered for peer-review.